Tesla is still struggling with Model 3 production

 Company officials originally said Tesla could hit that rate sometime in 2018 -- but it's since pulled back on that promise.

 All of these production woes come as Tesla continues to spend about $1 billion per quarter.
-In is latest earnings release in November, the company posted the largest quarterly loss in its history.
+In its latest earnings release in November, the company posted the largest quarterly loss in its history.

 Some analysts worry that the automaker is headed for a cash crunch.
 And the company is facing at least one lawsuit from shareholders over its ongoing Model 3 production issues.